annaymbern/GeoBingo/docker/docker_deployment.md

 The container is orchestrated through docker-compose.yml, which defines a single service called geobingo.
 This service builds the image from the Dockerfile (docker/Dockerfile), runs it with stdin_open: true and tty: true so the user can interact with the terminal, and sets the working directory to /geobingo.
 A bind mount is used to provide the capitals dataset to the container (../data/capitals.csv:/geobingo/data/capitals.csv:ro).
 The service is configured with restart: unless-stopped to keep it available during development.

 To build and run the final deployment, the user only needs Docker and Docker Compose.
 From the project root directory, run:
-⁠docker-compose -f docker/docker-compose.yml up -d --build ⁠docker-compose -f docker/docker-compose.yml run --rm geobingo
+⁠docker-compose -f docker/docker-compose.yml up -d --build and ⁠docker-compose -f docker/docker-compose.yml run --rm geobingo